jimmyangel/WordClockLED/README.md

-## A bilingual word clock using an LED Matrix
+## TicTalk: A bilingual word clock using an LED Matrix

 ### *This project is currently under development*